APTRS/APTRS/README.md

 ## Features
 - Manage Vulnerabilities
+- Custom Report Template in Docx or HTML/CSS
 - Manage All Projects in one place
 - Maintain the Vulnerability Database
-- Easily Generate PDF Report
+- Easily Generate PDF, DOCX and Excel Report
 - Dynamically add POC, Description and Recommendations
 - Manage Customers and Companies
 - Manage Project Status, Schedules and Retest